Managing an ecommerce operation is a tremendous undertaking.

 The primary purpose of this role is to ensure that the day-to-day operations of the ecommerce business are running efficiently and effectively.

-The Ecommerce Operations Manager also oversees a wide range of cross-functional operational processes and facilitates efficient collaboration between operations, marketing, finance, and retail fulfillment teams, as well as third-party logistics partners and vendors.
+The Ecommerce Operations Manager also oversees a wide range of cross-functional operational processes and facilitates efficient collabouration between operations, marketing, finance, and retail fulfilment teams, as well as third-party logistics partners and vendors.

 There are various obstacles an operations manager faces in this critical role.
 In order to overcome these challenges, the following basic prerequisites must be met by an Ecommerce Operations Manager: